Pyu city-states: Maingmaw

 Maingmaw (မိုင်းမော /my/), also called Mong Mao (not to be confused with Mong Mao), located in the Kyaukse region, was circular in shape, and has tentatively been dated to the first millennium BCE.
-It is also sometimes called Pinle after the village near its modern site in Myittha Township and should not the confused with Pinle Pyu, a speculated Pyu city in Southern Myanmar.
+It is also sometimes called Pinle after the village near its modern site in Myittha Township and should not be confused with Pinle Pyu, a speculated Pyu city in Southern Myanmar.
 At 2.5 km in diameter and 222 hectares, Maingmaw is one of the largest ancient cities on the entire Kyaukse plains.
 It has two inner enclosure walls, the outer of which is square while the inner one is circular.
 The plan of a circle within a square suggest a zodiac sign which represents a view of the heavens from the perspective of the sun, the manner in which 19th century Mandalay was also conceptualised.
 At almost dead centre, a 19th-century temple called Nandawya Paya, which was probably built upon the ruins of an ancient one.
 The city is bisected by a canal, thought to be contemporary to the city, though no scientific dating has confirmed it.
 Excavations—the first of which was carried out in 1979—have unearthed many artefacts, including jewellery, silver coins, and funerary urns.
-Many of the artefacts such as the coins and funerary urns are virtually identical to those found Beikthano and Binnaka.
+Many of the artefacts such as the coins and funerary urns are virtually identical to those found in Beikthano and Binnaka.